hakerdefo/pmxkcd/README.md

 # pmxkcd
-pmxkcd is a desktop XKCD webcomic viewer and downloader for Linux.
+pmxkcd (Poor Man's XKCD) is a desktop XKCD webcomic viewer and downloader for Linux.

 ### Features :